MrCheeze/pokered-self-replicator/README.md

     ld a,$08 ; interrupt from serial only ldh ($FF),a

-    ld hl,$d600 ; send Blue the code mentioned above that starts with "26 0A 74", preceded by an FD (preamble) byte ld de,$c220 ; discard the useless data received from Blue into a graphics buffer ld bc,$0110
+    ld hl,$d600 ; send Blue the code mentioned above that starts with "26 0A 74", preceded by an FD byte ld de,$c220 ; discard the useless data received from Blue into a graphics buffer ld bc,$0110
     call $216F ; Serial_ExchangeBytes (216F)